The Platinum Card® from American Express Review 2024

 The Platinum Card from American Express is well worth it if you travel frequently and are dedicated enough to use more than $695 worth of benefits each year.

-Nearly $700 per year for a credit card may seem outlandish, but the Amex Platinum Card offers plenty of value in return.
-With over $1,500 worth of statement credits available, along with valuable travel perks like airport lounge access and hotel elite status, this premium credit card easily packs enough punch to outweigh the fee if you can commit yourself to it.
+Nearly $700 per year for a credit card may seem outlandish, but Amex Platinum’s benefits offer plenty of value in return.
+With over $1,500 worth of statement credits and valuable travel perks like airport lounge access and hotel elite status, this premium credit card easily packs enough punch to outweigh the fee if you can commit yourself to it.

 Unlike some luxury travel credit cards with flexible credits and a focus on earning rewards, The Platinum Card is meant to provide high-end travelers with even higher-end benefits.
 So if you fall into that category, then yes— The Platinum Card® from American Express is worth it.